-MISTAKE WASTEBASKETS: Another quick technique that you can

-use to help you let go of your mistakes is to pick two or more "mistake wastebaskets" on both sides of the field.
+Mistake wastebaskets: Another quick technique that you can use to help you let go of your mistakes is to pick two or more "mistake wastebaskets" on both sides of the field.
 What's a "mistake wastebasket"?
 Interesting enough, it's where you can put all your mistakes during the game so that they don't distract you.
 Actually what you do is pick at least two spots or objects around the field before the game starts that will serve as your wastebaskets.
 They should be something that is easy to see from on the field.
-You can choose a tree, a nearby building, an actual trash can at one side of the field, a part of the bleachers, etc. Once you've got your spot, you want to make a "deal" with yourself.
-The deal is that every time that you mess up, you will "deposit" that mistake in the "wastebasket" until after the game.
+You can choose a tree, a nearby building, an actual trash can at one side of the field, a part of the bleachers, etc. Once you've got your spot you want to make a "deal" with yourself.
+The deal is that every time that you mess up, you will deposit that mistake in the "wastebasket" until after the game.
 How do you "deposit" the mistake during the game?
-You can simply take a quick look at the spot and in that look, you symbolically are leaving your mistake there.
-Or instead, you can even just quickly think of that mistake wastebasket and that will accomplish the same thing of leaving the mistake there.
+You can simply take a quick look at the spot and in that look you symbolically are leaving your mistake there.
+Or instead you can even quickly think of that mistake wastebasket and that accomplishes you depositing the misstep.

-MISTAKE FOLDERS: A variation of this technique and one used to help emphasize that point that mistakes are to be thought about and worked on after the game and not during it is to imagine that on the bench by your sidelines you have left your very own "mistake folder."
-Every time that you make a mistake, you can quickly glance over at that "folder" and that glancing will symbolically deposit your mistake in the folder to be worked on after the game.
+Mistake folders: A variation of this technique and one used to help emphasize that point that mistakes are to be thought about and worked on after the game and not during it is to imagine that on the bench by your sidelines you have left your very own "mistake folder."
+Every time that you make a mistake you can quickly glance over at your "folder" and that glancing will symbolically deposit your mistake in the folder to be worked on after the game.

-THE FIST SQUEEZE TECHNIQUE: Your mental task after you make a mistake is to immediately let it go.
-Letting go actually has a physical feeling and one that can be repeated inside the huddle.
+The fist squeeze technique: Your mental task after you make a mistake is to immediately let it go.
+Letting go actually has a physical feeling.
 Let me demonstrate it to you.
 Close your eyes right now and gradually tighten your right fist and arm from your fingers all the way to your shoulder.
 As you gradually tighten your hand and arm from 25% of your strength all the way up to 90% of your strength study the feelings of tension up and down your arm.
 Hold the tension about 10 seconds and then say the words to yourself, "let go," and as you do, very slowly begin to let the tension drain out of your right fist and arm.
 Notice the difference in feeling up and down your arm as the tension slowly drains out.
 Now repeat this process a second time remembering to keep your eyes closed.
 Pay particularly close attention to the feelings of letting go as your arm relaxes.
 Repeat this exercise several times until you can memorize the physical feeling of "letting go."
 Practice this exercise a few minutes a day so that you can link the words, "let go" with the actual physical feeling of letting go.
-In game situations and in between downs, after a mistake, you can imagine that you've just put the mistake in your hand, make a fist, hold the mistake there and then, repeat those words to yourself, "let go."
+In game situations, after a mistake you can imagine that you've just put the mistake in your hand, make a fist, hold the mistake there and then, repeat those words to yourself, "let go."